Drone Training Pilot Courses – 101 and 102 RPAS Training

 Photo below is a photo of our drone course class graduates after a fly in the Bell 427

 If the weather and conditions permit, we like to take course attendants for a fly in one of our Bell helicopters to see a birds-eye view of TGA airspace!

-We are the only certified drone course providers that offer an optional helicopter flight to our students for the purpose of demonstrating what it’s like for us helicopter and fixed wing pilots to fly in the same airspace as you.
+We are the only certified drone course providers that offer a helicopter flight to our students for the purpose of demonstrating what it’s like for us helicopter and fixed wing pilots to fly in the same airspace as you.

 CAA Required 102 Expositions